-The Social Security Number generator is used to generate social security numbers with TestComplete.
-Using this generator type you can populate the desired Excel file or TestComplete Table variable with social security numbers and then use this data in your tests.
-For more information on preparing test data, see Preparing Data for Data-Driven Testing.
+The Social Security Number generator is used to generate social security numbers with LoadComplete.
+Using this generator type you can populate a list variable with social security numbers and then use this data in your tests.

-To activate the Social Security Number generator, do any of the following:
+To activate the Social Security Number generator, do the following:

 After you have selected the Social Security Number generator, you are offered to specify some additional parameters for the generated data.
 The parameters are:

 Specifies the name of the country for which social security numbers will be generated.
 Currently, there is only one country that can be specified as the value of this parameter: United States (the default value of the parameter).
 You cannot change the value of this parameter.

 Duplicate each value … time(s)

 Specifies how many times each generated value will be duplicated.
 The default value of the parameter is False.

 After you specify the needed parameters, you can obtain the sample values that have been generated by the engine.
 The values are displayed in the Sample field.